Prem-ium/Auto-StockTrader/README.md

 Your generous donations will greatly assist me in covering the expenses associated with developing new features and promoting the project to a broader audience.
 I extend my heartfelt gratitude to all those who have already contributed.
 Thank you!

-### GitHub Sponsors Perks
+## GitHub Sponsors Perks
-#### Gold Sponsor Perks

-Sponsors who contribute within the `Gold Sponsor` monthly tier on my<a href="https://github.com/sponsors/Prem-ium"> Github Sponsors page</a> are entitled to receive early access to features and perks of the Auto-StockTrader project before the public, along with access to exclusive scripts & features only available to Gold sponsoring users.
+<b>Gold Sponsor Perks</b>: Sponsors who contribute within the `Gold Sponsor` monthly tier on my<a href="https://github.com/sponsors/Prem-ium"> Github Sponsors page</a> are entitled to receive early access to features and perks of the Auto-StockTrader project before the public, along with access to exclusive scripts & features only available to Gold sponsoring users.

-#### Silver Sponsor Perks
-Sponsors who contribute within the `Silver Sponsor` monthly tier on my<a href="https://github.com/sponsors/Prem-ium"> Github Sponsors page</a> are entitled to receive expedited bug report handling, support, and a mention on a README in a project of their choice.
+<b>Silver Sponsor Perks</b>: Sponsors who contribute within the `Silver Sponsor` monthly tier on my<a href="https://github.com/sponsors/Prem-ium"> Github Sponsors page</a> are entitled to receive expedited bug report handling, support, and a mention on a README in a project of their choice.

+# License
+This repository uses the [BSD 3-Clause “New” or “Revised” License.](https://choosealicense.com/licenses/bsd-3-clause/#)

+# Acknowledgments & Final Remarks
+A special thanks to all <a href="https://www.buymeacoffee.com/prem.ium" target="_blank">donor(s), </a>tester(s), and<a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank"> contributor(s).</a>

+### Potential Brokerages
+There are currently no plans to offer automation on other brokerages not listed within this repository.
+However, I am open to receiving pull-requests to merge any new `.side` projects for automating new brokerages.
+Upon sending a pull-request, please request a review from me when you believe your PR is merge-ready.

-##⚠️ **DISCLAIMER:**
+### ⚠️ **DISCLAIMER:**
 You're using this project at your own risk.
 I am not responsible for any financial loss, account suspension/ban, or any other damage that may occur with the use of the project(s) in this repostory.
 I am not a financial advisor, nor am I affiliated with any brokerage mentioned in this repository.
 This project is provided "as is" and without warranty of any kind.
 By using this repository, the user accepts all the risks and agrees to hold the developer(s) harmless from any and all claims, damages, or losses arising from the use of the project.

-## License
-This repository uses the [BSD 3-Clause “New” or “Revised” License.](https://choosealicense.com/licenses/bsd-3-clause/#)

-## Acknowledgments & Final Remarks
-A special thanks to all <a href="https://www.buymeacoffee.com/prem.ium" target="_blank">donor(s), </a>tester(s), and<a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank"> contributor(s).</a>

 Thank you so much for your interest in this repository.
 Please consider leaving a :star2: if you found this project to be cool!

-### Potential Brokerages
-There are currently no plans to offer automation on other brokerages not listed within this repository.
-However, I am open to receiving pull-requests to merge any new `.side` projects for automating new brokerages.
-Upon sending a pull-request, please request a review from me when you believe your PR is merge-ready.